jahriko/IMS/README.md

 After you graduate and get a job at a software company, the first thing that you'll encounter is the version control system.
 Git is the most commonly used as a version control system.
 But there are other alternatives such as Mercurial, SVN and Helix core.

+Git is essentially collection of checkpoints.
+If you make some mistakes, you can always go back to the previous checkpoint.
-Now, GitHub is a platform that provides hosting for software development version control using Git.
-In other words, this is where you store your Git repositories.
+GitHub is where you can store and share your collection of checkpoints.

 If you want to know more about Git & Github, check out this video : https://www.youtube.com/watch?v=SWYqp7iY_Tc